Classic Beef Caldereta

 Best paired with

-Steamed white rice (essential), crusty bread or pandesal to mop the sauce—or build a handaan with lumpiang shanghai and leche flan for dessert.
+Steamed white rice (essential), crusty bread or pandesal to mop the sauce, and lumpiang shanghai or leche flan if you are building a handaan spread.

 Lola's Tips